logic-and-learning-lab/Popper/README.md

 direction(geq,(in,in)).
 ```

-**Popper cannot learn with partial directions.
-If you provide them, you must provide them for all relations.**
+Popper cannot learn with partial directions.
+If you provide them, you must provide them for all relations.

-Directions are **optional** but can substantially reduce learning times.

 #### Bias
-Popper has three important bias settings:
+Popper has two important bias settings:

 - `max_vars(N)` sets the maximum number of variables in a rule to `N` (default: 6)
 - `max_body(N)` sets the maximum number of body literals in a rule to `N` (default: 6)
-- `max_clauses(N)` sets the maximum number of rules/clauses to `N` (default: 1 or 2 if `enable_recursion` is set)

 These settings greatly influence performance.
-If the values are too high then Popper might struggle to learn a solution.
-If the settings are too low then the search space might be too small to contain a good solution.
+If the values are too high, Popper might struggle to find a solution.
+If the settings are too low, the search space might be too small to contain a good solution.

-**IMPORTANT: do not supply max_clauses if you are learning non-recursive programs.**

 #### Predicate invention